lf-edge/eve/docs/ECO-METADATA.md

 - caller-ip: a string with the IP address and TCP port of the requesting app instance
 - external-ipv4: a string with the external IPv4 address
 - hostname: a string with the UUID hostname assigned to the app instance
+- app-instance-uuid: a string with the app instance UUID
+- device-uuid: a string with the device UUID
+- device-name: a string with the device name
+- project-uuid: a string with the UUID of the project the device is associated with
+- project-name: a string with the name of the project the device is associated with
+- enterprise-id: a string with the id of the enterprise the device is associated with
+- enterprise-name: a string with the name of the enterprise the device is associated with

 Note that there is no need to specify the application instance identity since the meta-data server in EVE determines that from the virtual network adapter the application instance is using to communicate with EVE.